Rosuav/StilleBot/WebSockets.md

 chan_subpoints | Either "#channel" or "nonce#channel"
 hypetrain      | Twitch channel ID (integer)

-When the type begins "chan_", the group will generally end "#channelname".
+When the type begins "chan_", the group will generally end "#channelid".
 Note that some sockets require authentication.
 There is currently no API-friendly way to authenticate, but this may be a future enhancement.